Facepunch/sbox-juicebox-api/README.md

 This is the [S&box](https://sbox.facepunch.com/) implementation of the Juicebox API to create party game sessions on [juicebox.facepunch.com](https://juicebox.facepunch.com).

+There is a [designer UI](https://juicebox.facepunch.com/designer/) available to help make building Juicebox games easier.

 For a sample game using this library, see [Juicebox](https://github.com/Facepunch/sbox-juicebox).

 Feel free to report issues with the [juicebox.facepunch.com](https://juicebox.facepunch.com) website in this repo.